rnett/ExposedDaoGen/README.md

 3. Support more types

+4. Support clustered forigen keys (might need to wayt on Exposed).

-4. Support for non-int primary keys and non-int clustered primary keys (waiting on Exposed clustered key support).
+5. Support for non-int primary keys and non-int clustered primary keys (waiting on Exposed clustered key support).